Not Without My Daughter (film): Production

-The movie was based on a book with the same title, written by Betty Mahmoody and William Hoffer and based on Betty's version of events.
+The movie was based on a book with the same title written by Betty Mahmoody and William Hoffer and based on Mahmoody's version of events.
 The screenplay was written by David W. Rintels.
-The film was directed by Brian Gilbert and filmed in Israel, at GG Studios in Neve Ilan and Atlanta during the summer of 1990.
+The film was directed by Brian Gilbert and filmed in Israel, at GG Studios in Neve Ilan, Ajami, Allenby Street in Tel Aviv, the Negev desert, Acre, Eilat, and Atlanta from February to May 1990.
+Producers Harry J. Ufland and Mary Jane Ufland claimed they used "Islamic experts" for the Islamic themes present in the script.
+Russian extras were cast as Iranian citizens in various crowd scenes.
+The film's budget was reportedly $15 million USD.

 Release and reception

-Upon its release on January 11, 1991, Not Without My Daughter opened with $4 million at the box office and received largely negative critical reviews, particularly for what many viewed as Islamophobic undertones.
+Upon its release on January 11, 1991, Not Without My Daughter opened with $4 million at the box office.
 Despite a high-profile lead performance by Sally Field, then coming off the success of Steel Magnolias, the film failed to make a significant cultural or commercial impact initially and was often dismissed as resembling a television melodrama.

-However, the film has retained a curious afterlife, often re-aired on television, occasionally shown in educational settings, and notably broadcast in Paris the night before the 1998 USA vs. Iran World Cup match, which drew criticism from Iranian communities.
+However, the film has retained a curious afterlife, often re-aired on television, occasionally shown in educational settings and notably broadcast in Paris the night before the 1998 USA vs. Iran World Cup match, which drew criticism from Iranian communities.
 According to Iranian-American author Reza Aslan, the film became an “albatross” for many Iranians in the U.S., reinforcing stereotypes of abusive Iranian men and oppressive Islamic society.
-Jack Shaheen cited the movie in his book about negative depictions of Arabs, Persians, and Muslims in American movies.
+Jack Shaheen cited the movie in his book about negative depictions of Arabs, Persians and Muslims in American movies.